alexyuly/ViewScript-Runtime/README.md

 #### 🔺 **Streams**

-A stream is a channel which broadcasts fields from a component to its parent.
+A stream is a channel which broadcasts events, which may contain fields, from a component to its parent.

 To declare a stream named `id` which broadcasts just empty events:
 ```